Contested garment rule: Explicit formula

 Elishakoff and Dancygier present an explicit formula for the CG rule for n claimants.

 Properties

 CG satisfies independence of irrelevant claims.
 This means that increasing the claim above the total estate does not change the allocation.
 Formally: $CG(c,E) = CG(\min(c,E), E)$.

 CG is self-dual.
 This means that it treats gains and losses symmetrically: it divides gains in the same way that it divides losses.
 Formally: $CG(c,E) = c - CG(c, C - E)$, where C is the sum of all claims.

 CG satisfies equal treatment of equals: agents with the same claim will get exactly the same allocation.

-CG satisfies seperability: define $v_i = \max(0, E- \sum_j c_j)$ = the sum conceded to i by all other agents.
+CG satisfies separability: define $v_i = \max(0, E- \sum_j c_j)$ = the sum conceded to i by all other agents.
 Then, CG can be separated to two phases as follows: first, each agent i gets v_{i}; then, the same rule is activated on the remaining claims and the remaining estate.